 Detecting complex aromas can be difficult when we first get into tea.
 I know this issue was something I struggled with and it is probably one of the things that I get asked about the most.
 So first things first, you are not alone!
-Although some people might be naturally better at tasting food and drinks the truth is that you absolutely can get better at it by training your palate.
+Although some people might be naturally better at tasting food and drinks the truth is that you absolutely can train your palate for tea.

 I don’t mean the board artists put their paint on or the wooden flats used for shipping.
 Your palate is located on the roof of your mouth where it separates the oral cavity from the nasal cavity.
-In most cases when we say palate we really mean sense of taste.
+In most cases when we say palate we mean sense of taste.
 For the record, that is what I’m referring to here.
 Although I am not a professional tea taster, I have written over nine hundred tea reviews over the last eight years of blogging.
-These are some pointers that I feel have helped me along the way.
+These are some pointers that can help train your palate for tea.

 Drink as Much Tea as Possible

 The only way to get better at something is to practice, practice, practice.
 I learned this early on during very screechy childhood violin lessons but the same mentality applies to tea.
 If you want to get better at tasting tea you have to do it a lot.
 Drink every tea that you can get your hands on, even if they aren’t the highest quality.
-Even a bad tea can teach you something (as well as make you appreciate the ones that are sublimely good).
+Even a bad tea can teach you something (as well as make you appreciate the sublimely good ones).

 When I first got started I was writing for Teaviews.com so I had the good fortune of being exposed to a lot of tea in a short frame.
 For those that don’t have that option, I highly recommend ordering samples sizes from a variety of vendors.
 Not every company offers this option but it can be a great way to try a variety of teas without going broke.